Drag and Drop Email Editor (Overview)

 Editing text button block style

-1. Choose between one or two column layout.
+1. Choose between a one, two, three, or four column layout.

 2. As illustrated, this is the background colour of the module.

-4. Controls border settings: border width must be specified for these to apply.
+3. Controls border settings.
+Border width must be specified for these to apply.

 Editing text button block content